Sunday, June 8, 2025

 Late on the night of September 7, a force of 1,500 French soldiers, Canadian militia, and Indian warriors arrived at the north end of Lake George.
 Under the command of Major General Baron Dieskau, then moved to a ravine that blocked the portage road that Johnson's army was using.
 With the warriors and militiamen positioned on both sides of the road, the French grenadiers aligned themselves directly in-front of the oncoming British and Indian force.
 The fighting began at 9:00 the morning of September 8.
 This part of the battle would later be referred to as the, "Bloody Morning Scout".

 Chief Hendrick and many of his warriors and colonial militiamen were ambushed by Canadian Mohawk and Abenaki warriors while scouting ahead of the main British force.
 Before long, Hendrick and most of his men were dead.
 Those who survived quickly retreated four miles back to Johnson's camp.
-After informing Johnson of the ambush, he quickly organized an improvised defensive barricade around his camp.
+After being informed of the ambush, Johnson quickly organized an improvised defensive barricade around his camp.
 Using wagons, overturned boats, and felled tree branches, they prepared to meet the oncoming attack.

 Against the advice of his Indian allies, Baron Dieskau had decided to follow up on his successful ambush by attacking the British camp.
 An hour and a half after the Bloody Morning Scout ambush, Dieskau arrived at Johnson's position and ordered a direct attack.
 As the French grenadiers approached the camp in column formation, Johnson had his soldiers hold fire until the last possible moment, then they unleashed a deadly volley.
 Johnson's three cannons were loaded with grapeshot and proceeded to decimate the French and Canadian ranks.
 When Baron Dieskau fell severely wounded, the French and Canadians retreated in disorder.